Antiemetics

 The Antiemetics Study Group was originally established as a subcommittee of MASCC to address the control of nausea and vomiting induced by chemotherapy and radiotherapy.
 At the 1995 MASCC Annual Meeting in Luxembourg, the group organized a consensus conference on the use of antiemetics and identified eight major issues that served as the basis for the Consensus Conference held in Perugia, Italy, 28-29 April 1997.
 Results were published in the ESMO journal, Annals of Oncology (Ann Oncol.1998; 9: 811-819).

-In the following years, the study group has worked on practice-changing programs such as the MASCC Antiemesis Tool development, globally used for the patient’s self-assessment of nausea and vomiting issues; and guidelines updates.
+In the following years, the study group has worked on guideline updates and practice-changing programs such as the MASCC Antiemesis Tool development, globally used for the patient’s self-assessment of nausea and vomiting issues.

 How to Join